 There is no fee to adopt a child in the UK.

-There may be some fees payable to your GP associated with obtaining your medical report, and a one off fee to the courts, which in some instances may be reimbursed by us.
+There may be some fees payable to your GP associated with obtaining your medical report, and a one-off fee to the courts, although this is usually covered by us.